Application FAQ

 No

-If you submit a priority application, a campus committee will review all materials submitted by the priority deadline and provide feedback on your application's strengths and weaknesses.
-Applicants and recommendation writers may then revise their work over break before officially submitting an individual scholarship application before the actual campus deadline.
+A campus committee will review all materials submitted by the priority deadline and provide feedback on your application's strengths and weaknesses.
+Applicants and recommendation writers may then revise their work before officially submitting their materials for the actual deadline.

 Only for the Fulbright and Boren.
-In fact, many other applications are not even ready at this point.
-You will, of course, need to submit the actual scholarship application for the required campus deadlines.
+For others, we just request the essays and any resume-type listings you would want reviewed.
+You will, of course, need to submit the actual scholarship application for the actual deadlines.

-For the Fulbright and Boren, everything is submitted online through their scholarship sites.
-For other scholarships, all priority application materials may be submitted remotely.
-Transcripts may be sent directly to our office.
+For the Fulbright and Boren, everything is inputted online through their scholarship sites.
+For other scholarships, priority application materials may be submitted to us as email attachments, including essays, résumés, and your Scholarship Waiver.
 Referees may also send letters of recommendation directly to us (hard copy or email).
-In addition, you may send your essays and résumé as email attachments, along with your Scholarship Waiver.

-You are still encouraged to submit materials before the official campus deadlines.
-The difference is that you will receive feedback solely from scholarships personnel and not from other reviewers across campus.
+You are still encouraged to submit materials before the official deadlines.
+The difference is that you will receive feedback solely from scholarships office personnel and not from scholarship alumni or other reviewers across campus.

-Some awards explicitly disallow you from receiving feedback on your materials and others have deadlines later in the year.
-You are also encouraged to submit your application drafts for the latter scholarships early in order to receive advice and feedback from our office.
+Some awards explicitly disallow you from receiving feedback on your materials and others have small volumes of applicants.
+If allowed, you are encouraged to submit your application drafts often to receive advice and feedback from our office.